Clipboard-recruiting/be-sse-take-home-challenge-automation/README.md

 Automates creating and archiving a PR interview repository

 ## Endpoints
-`GET /pr-interviews`
+`GET /be-sse-interviews`
-List 30 most recent PR interview repos.
+List 30 most recent BE SSE Take Home Challenge repos.

-`POST /pr-interviews`
+`POST /be-sse-interviews`
 body: `{ username: '<candidate github username>' }`
-Create a new PR interview.
+Create a new BE SSE Take Home Challenge.
 Automates creating the repo, inviting the candidate, and creating the pull request for the interview.

-`DELETE /pr-interviews/:repoName`
+`DELETE /be-sse-interviews/:repoName`
-Archives a PR interview repo.
+Archives a BE SSE Take Home Challenge repo.

 `GET /health-check/public`
 `GET /health-check/private`